tdvietdev/tdvietdev/README.md

 **Team Size**: 25

 **Responsibilities**:
-Code BE, design integration and code logic for FE
+Code BE, design integration and code logic for FE.
+Manage client data, perform requests such as investigating account and payment problems.
+Fix bugs that arise while operating the service.

 Finished functions:
 - List of favorite comics of the day/month/year
 - Like comment a comic book
 - User management
 - Author management
+- Story preview
 - System to receive free coin every day
 - Banner on TOP page
+- Promotional: Lucky spin, registration to receive rewards, discounts
 - Fix bug for other features during maintenance